Uninett/Argus/NOTES.md

 ## [Unreleased]

-## acks

-### Changed

-- Flatten the json structure for posting acknowledgements.

-## incident-token-expiry

 ### Added
+- Add docs about notification plugins
 - Added a management command that will create incidents if a source token is close to expiring

-## bulk/events

-### Added

 - Added an endpoint to create events for incidents in bulk

-## bulk/ticket-url

-### Added
 - Added an endpoint to set ticket_url of incidents in bulk

-## event-type-filter

-### Added

 - Added the possibility to filter notifications by event-type

+### Changed

+- Flatten the json structure for posting acknowledgements.

 ## [1.9.0] - 2022-11-08